-The six-county region is interested in preserving the railroad line because rail-served industry produces jobs, adds to the county tax base and the local Economic Development Corporations report that rail transportation access is one of the key criteria of industry searching for new locations.
+The six-county region is interested in preserving the railroad line because rail-served industry produces jobs, adds to the county tax base and promotes economic development.
+The local EDCs report that rail transportation access is one of the key criteria of industry searching for new locations.
 The potential for rail-served industrial development in this region, located to the Northeast of the Dallas - Fort Worth Metroplex (with a population over 6.5 million) is very strong.
-The local Economic Development Corporations market to and supply prospective businesses and developers' information needed to discover an optimum site location to move in to, develop or re-develop.
-As of the date of this application, there are at least 45 properties totaling approximately 1100 acres, available that can be rail-served along the NETEX corridor.
-Some are owned by the local EDC and others are private.
-In addition, there is a developerowned 6,600 acre tract west of Greenville, Texas that is slated to be developed into a rail industrial park.
-The sections of the line to be rehabilitated through FY2014 TIGER funds are strategically situated parallel to Interstate 30, which is a part of the High Priority Corridor 55.
+The local EDCs market to and supply prospective businesses and developers information needed to assess and identify optimum site locations to establish new businesses, develop, or redevelop the area.
+As of the date of this application, there are at least 45 properties totaling approximately 1,500 acres, available that can be rail-served along the NETEX corridor.
+Some are owned by the local EDCs and others are private.
+In addition, there is a developer-owned 6,600 acre tract west of Greenville, Texas that is currently planned to be developed into a rail industrial park.
+The sections of the line to be rehabilitated through FY2015 TIGER funds are strategically situated parallel to Interstate 30, which is a part of the High Priority Corridor 55.
+Additional acreage in an industrial park in Commerce is also being examined for use as a transload facility by the Commerce EDC.
 The proximity of the line to existing highway infrastructure also enables the railroad to serve an extended market through its ability to offer transloading opportunities to off-line customers.

-NETEX and Blacklands Railroad serves a region in the Northeast corner of Texas, encompassing a large, rural agricultural region that has experienced the development of an ongoing and growing industrial component.
+NETEX and Blacklands serve a region in the Northeast corner of Texas, encompassing a large, rural agricultural region that has experienced increased development related to the ongoing and growing industrial sector.
 Rail has made a comeback as a vital component of the freight transportation system in the region.
-Aggressive efforts by NETEX and the Blacklands Railroad have increased business on the line from 453 carloads in 1999 to 3492 carloads in 2013, an increase of 671%.
-The line is in need of rehabilitation to address a poor tie condition, rail alignment, and profile deficiencies that currently limit freight movements to 10 mph due to the FRA "Excepted Track" classification.
-The NETEX line is constructed of predominantly 112# jointed rail, which is in good condition, on ties that date from the 1930's to the 1980's.
-Funds committed to the FY2014 TIGER proposed project will be used to achieve and maintain FRA Class 2 standards, thus permitting 25 mph operation.
-Federal Railroad Administration (FRA) track safety standards (49 CFR 213.109) require at least eight (8) good ties, per 39' section of tangent track and curves of less than 2 degrees, or nine (9) good ties per 39' section of turnouts and curved track over 2 degrees, are needed to maintain track at Class 2 standards.
+Aggressive efforts by NETEX and Blacklands have increased business on the line from 453 carloads in 1999 to 3,492 carloads in 2013, an increase of 671%.
+The line is in need of rehabilitation to address a poor tie condition, rail alignment, and profile deficiencies that currently limit freight movements to 10 mph due to the Federal Railroad Administration (FRA) "Excepted Track" classification.
+The NETEX line is constructed of predominantly 112# jointed rail, which is in good condition, on ties that date from the 1930's to the 1980's, which are in bad to fair condition.
+Funds committed to the FY2015 TIGER proposed project will be used to achieve and maintain FRA Class 2 standards, thus permitting 25 mph operation.
+FRA track safety standards (49 CFR 213.109) require at least eight (8) good ties per 39' section of tangent track and curves of less than 2 degrees, or nine (9) good ties per 39' section of turnouts and curved track over 2 degrees, to maintain track at Class 2 standards.